Provisional Government of Bangladesh: Formation

-On 10 April, Tajuddin, Amir-ul Islam, Sheikh Mani and others boarded an old Dakota plane borrowed from the Indian government and set off in search of other cabinet members scattered around the borders.
+On 10 April, Tajuddin, Amir-ul Islam, Sheikh Mani and others boarded an old Douglas C-47 Skytrain plane borrowed from the Indian government and set off in search of other cabinet members scattered around the borders.
 Flying at low altitudes, the plane stopped at various airstrips at the borders.
 After picking up cabinet members Muhammad Mansur Ali, Abdul Mannan, and Syed Nazrul Islam from various places on the way, on 11 April, the entourage arrived in Agartala, capital of the Indian state of Tripura, where many other Awami League leaders had taken refuge, including Khondaker Mostaq Ahmad and Colonel M. A. G. Osmani.

 Reunited in Agartala, the Awami League leadership pondered the cabinet agenda and distributing cabinet offices.
 In the absence of President Sheikh Mujib, Syed Nazrul Islam served as acting president, Khondaker Mostaq took the Ministry of Foreign Affairs, Qamarauzzaman was given the State Minister's office, Mansur Ali the Finance Ministry, Abdul Mannan took his responsibility as the Minister-In-Charge of Information and Broadcasting Ministry, and Osmani, a retired veteran of the Pakistan army, was appointed commander-in-chief of the armed forces.
 The entire cabinet returned to Kolkata on 13 April, set to take oath at some yet unoccupied place in Bangladesh.

 The oath taking ceremony took place on 17 April, at a village along the India-Bangladesh border, called Baidyanathtala, in Kushtia district (currently Meherpur district), on Bangladeshi soil.
 (Note: The exact site was a mango orchard, not far from the site of the Battle of Plassey, in which the British East India Company defeated the last independent Nawab of Bengal in 1757.)
 The ceremony was conducted by Abdul Mannan.
 Professor Muhammad Yusuf Ali read the proclamation of independence, drafted by Amir-ul Islam, an Awami League MNA-elect and barrister of the Dacca High Court, with the help of Subrata Roy Chowdhury, a barrister of the Calcutta High Court, retroactively in effect from 10 April.
 Answering a journalist during the ceremony, Tajuddin named the place Mujibnagar, after Sheikh Mujibur Rahman.
 Later the government-in-exile came to be popularly known as the Mujibnagar Government.
 Mujibnagar was abandoned quickly after the oath ceremony as participants feared a raid by Pakistani forces.
 The government settled in Kolkata, in exile, for the rest of the war—briefly at a house on Ballyganj Circular Road and then at 8 Theatre Road.